heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 - `IOException`: the file cannot be accessed for other reasons

-The `FileNotFoundException` and `UnsupportedEncodingException` exceptions are ihnerited from the `IOException` exception.
+The `FileNotFoundException` and `UnsupportedEncodingException` exceptions are inherited from the `IOException` exception.

 The same applies when you will use the network in future chapters: the network might be down, the connection might be lost, etc.